Avik9/Sequitur-Algorithm/README.md

 In `const.h`, you will find the following function prototype (function declaration) already declared for you.
-I implemented this function as part of the assignment.
+I implemented this function as part of the project.

 ```c
 int validargs(int argc, char **argv);